Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

 The decays of the isobars are described in the respective helicity reference frames~(HF), which are constructed recursively by boosting from the rest frame of the parent particle of the respective isobar into the isobar rest frame.
 The coordinate system is defined by taking the \zHF~axis along the original direction of motion of the isobar, \ie opposite to the direction of motion of its parent particle in the isobar rest frame, and $\yHFv \propto \hat{z}_\text{parent} \times \zHFv$, where $\hat{z}_\text{parent}$ is the direction of the $z$~axis in the parent rest frame.
 In the helicity frame, the two daughter particles of the isobar are emitted back to back, so that the angular distribution is described by the polar angle~\thetaHF and the azimuthal angle~\phiHF of one of the daughters.
 Again, the choice of this analyzer is a question of convention but has to be consistent across different decay chains.

-\Cref{fig:pwa.coordsys} illustrates the definition of the Gottfried-Jackson and helicity reference frames for the decay $X \to \text{isobar} + \text{bachelor}$ at the beginning of an $n$-body decay chain with $n \geq 3$.
+\Cref{fig:pwa.coordsys} illustrates the definition of the Gottfried--Jackson and helicity reference frames for the decay $X \to \text{isobar} + \text{bachelor}$ at the beginning of an $n$-body decay chain with $n \geq 3$.
 Here, the direction of the isobar is chosen as the analyzer for the $X$~decay.